 Fret not if you are looking for an alternative to the Logitech Harmony universal remote, for there are still devices available.
 After a quick explainer, I will be listing a few of these devices.

 What was the Logitech Harmony remote?

 To configure a Logitech Harmony remote, a computer running Microsoft Windows or macOS is needed (though some newer models can also be set up using a smartphone).
 Using the Harmony Software, IR codes for over 270000 devices from 6000+ brands could be loaded on to the universal remote.
-And if your device wasn’t yet supported by Logitech Harmony, each remote came with infrared learning capabilities.
+And if your device wasn’t yet supported by Logitech Harmony, each universal remote came with infrared learning capabilities.

 Bluetooth, Wi-Fi and voice control killed Logitech Harmony

 The question that begs to be asked is, what killed the Logitech Harmony?
 Personally, I think there are two factors: Just about every device in the living room has Wi-Fi or Bluetooth capabilities and integrates with Amazon Alexa or the Google Alexa.
 The second reason is that people generally have fewer media playing devices.

 For example, sound bars have come a long way and can easily be connected to any television without using an amplifier.
 Additionally, HDMI eARC (Enhanced Audio Return Channel) allows a much simpler setup where everything connects to the television’s HDMI ports.
 Another feature many televisions have is HDMI CEC.
 Using it, connected devices can turn on the television without the push of a button.
 For example, you could cast a video to a Chromecast, and it would turn on the television automatically and have it switch to the correct external input.